davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

--   Wedding planning!
-(In a month!)
--   Trying to arrange flowers into bouquets.
--   Taking on more responsibility at work.
--   Switching to Obsidian for notes
+-  Switching to [[Obsidian]] for notes
+-  Slowing down with the seasons
 ## Reading

+- *The Waves*- Virginia Woolf
+- *Uncreative Writing*- Kenneth Goldstone

 [[Books Read 2022]]  all the books I've read this year and [[Books Read 2021]]

 ## Watching

--   *Buffy the Vampire Slayer* - Season 6
+-   *Buffy the Vampire Slayer* - Season 7

 (Here's [[Films Watched 2022]])